opensearch-project/dashboards-flow-framework/documentation/tutorial.md

 ### Search pipeline

 Single ML inference **search response** processor.
-Map the document field containing the details you want to summarize to the `results` model input field.
-For example, if you have documents containing a `review` field, and you want to summarize all of the reviews in the returned documents, select `review`.
-Leave `one_to_one` set to the default `false` value.
-This way, all of the `review` values are compiled into a single list and passed as one input to the LLM.
-Next, configure a prompt - you can choose the summarization preset for your convenience.
-Be sure to inject `results` (the model input) somewhere in the prompt to include at runtime.
+Choose `Template` as the transform type for the `prompt` input field.
+Open up the template configuration by clicking "Configure".
+Select a preset to start with for your convenience.
+Then, create an input variable that parses out the list of reviews, something like `review`.
+Inject the variable into the prompt by copying and pasting it.
+Click "Run preview" to test that the final transformed prompt with sample dynamic data looks as expected.
+Click "Save" to save and exit.

 ---